gymrek-lab/LongTR/README.md

-PQ        | Posterior probability of phased genotype DP        | Number of valid reads used for sample's genotype DSNP      | Number of reads with SNP phasing information PDP       | Fractional reads supporting each haploid genotype GLDIFF    | Difference in likelihood between the reported and next best genotypes DSNP      | Total number of reads with SNP information PSNP      | Number of reads with SNPs supporting each haploid genotype
+PQ        | Posterior probability of phased genotype DP        | Number of valid reads used for sample's genotype DSNP      | Number of reads with SNP phasing information PDP       | Fractional reads originating from each haplotype, based on haplotag information GLDIFF    | Difference in likelihood between the reported and next best genotypes DSNP      | Total number of reads with SNP information PSNP      | Number of reads with SNPs supporting each haploid genotype